-- Support current mentoring budget and policy items: There are a number of budget and policy items that can impact the scope and quality of our field’s work – most notably the Mentoring Matching Grants line item (7061-9634), the only state funding dedicated specifically for mentoring programs.
-Your support of these initiatives allows our network of 200+ mentoring programs to continue to provide quality mentoring services to the 30,000+ youth who need them.
+- Support current mentoring budget and policy items: There are a number of issues that can impact the scope and quality of our field’s work – most notably the Mentoring Matching Grants line item (7061-9634), the only state funding dedicated specifically for mentoring programs.
+Your support of these initiatives allows our network of 370+ mentoring programs to continue to provide quality mentoring services to the 50,000+ youth who need them.

 - Partner with MMP on a mentoring initiative: MMP will work with you to create a mentoring initiative, such as a public awareness campaign or new programming in your district, that combines the messaging and goals of both parties in order to reach a broader audience and make a bigger impact.

-- Encourage staff to become mentors: With more than 3,000 youth across Massachusetts waiting to be matched with caring adult mentors, there are ample opportunities to create lasting relationships between mentors and the youth who need them.
+- Encourage staff to become mentors: There are ample virtual and in person opportunities to create lasting relationships between mentors and the youth who need them.
 MMP can train your staff to be mentors, and we do so by outlining the steps to becoming a mentor, explaining what mentoring is, and matching staff to mentoring programs in our network that will provide them with a quality experience.

 - Facilitate new relationships: Do you like to bring people together?
 Introducing us and programs in your community to peers in your circle enables us to spread the word about the value of quality mentoring in our communities.